mitsuba-renderer/mitsuba3/docs/src/developer_guide/variants_cpp.rst

 CUDA backend synchronization point
 ----------------------------------

-As described in Enoki's documentation on `GPU arrays
+As described in Dr.Jit's documentation on `GPU arrays
 <https://enoki.readthedocs.io/en/master/gpu.html#suggestions-regarding-horizontal-operations>`_,
 the ``cuda_*`` computational backends rely on a JIT compiler that dynamically generates kernels using NVIDIA's PTX intermediate language.
 This JIT compiler